 Teacher Responsibility – Deadlines, Fees, Applications

 *After your District Auditions, register your students online for the KMTA State Honors Audition and submit your Teacher Work form by email or mail.
-State Audition fees of $24.00 per solo entry, $30.00 per duet entry and $15 per student in chamber groups.
+State Audition fees of $30.00 per solo entry, $30.00 per duet entry and $15 per student in chamber groups.
 Pay online or send one check to cover all the students’ fees.
-The state registrations must be completed by October 6th 7pm.
+The state registrations must be completed by September 22 6pm.
+No late entries will be accepted.

 * Students of all ages are eligible.